Ryan-Donovan33/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach allows you to use a callback function once for everything inside an array and doesnt not combine into a new array. .map applies the same type of concept, but will run through each element and create a new arrray containing the updated data.

 2. Explain the difference between a callback and a higher order function.

+A function that will receive another function as an argument while callbacks are passed to function and are expected to be invoked by the second function.

 3. What is closure?

+Closure is the beginning and end of a function.
+Everything inside the brackets.

 4. Describe the four rules of the 'this' keyword.

+Global Binding - refering to anything on a "global" scale Implicit Binding - 'this' refers to the object that the function is attached to.
+Explicit Binding - 'this' refers to a certain value that we are pointing to.
+New Binding - creates a new object in references to the function we are using.

 5. Why do we need super() in an extended class?

+It binds all the 'atttributes' from the parent/grandparent to the child without using .call.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.